dotfrankruan/dotfrankruan/README.md

 ## Hello World
-Hello, my name is Frank Ruan, a student who currently resides in People's Republic of China.
+Hello, my name is Frank Ruan, a student who currently resides in the People's Republic of China.
 ```
 ░▒▓████████▓▒░▒▓███████▓▒░ ░▒▓██████▓▒░░▒▓███████▓▒░░▒▓█▓▒░░▒▓█▓▒░      ░▒▓███████▓▒░░▒▓█▓▒░░▒▓█▓▒░░▒▓██████▓▒░░▒▓███████▓▒░
 ░▒▓█▓▒░      ░▒▓█▓▒░░▒▓█▓▒░▒▓█▓▒░░▒▓█▓▒░▒▓█▓▒░░▒▓█▓▒░▒▓█▓▒░░▒▓█▓▒░      ░▒▓█▓▒░░▒▓█▓▒░▒▓█▓▒░░▒▓█▓▒░▒▓█▓▒░░▒▓█▓▒░▒▓█▓▒░░▒▓█▓▒░